xPenguin100/xPenguin100/README.md

 # 👋Hello!

+(12/07/23) - All the information in this README is updated.

-My name is PenguinCraft and I am a developer.
-I currently reside in the USA.
+Hey, my name is Penguin and I used to develop things.
+I put a long pause on developing and don't know when I will return.

-## 😎 Tools and Programming Languages
+## Tools and Programming Languages

 <div>
 <img align="left" alt="Visual Studio Code" width="26px" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9a/Visual_Studio_Code_1.35_icon.svg/113px-Visual_Studio_Code_1.35_icon.svg.png">